balxor/dtrust/research/llm-refusal-boundaries.md

 ### 2.1 LLM Safety Training

-Modern LLMs undergo multi-stage safety training: supervised fine-tuning on curated refusal datasets, reinforcement learning from human feedback (RLHF), and constitutional AI techniques that encode behavioral constraints [3, 9].
-The objective is producing models that refuse harmful requests while remaining helpful.
-The tension between helpfulness and harmlessness creates a trade-off that adversaries can exploit [10].
+Modern LLMs undergo multi-stage safety training: supervised fine-tuning on curated refusal datasets, reinforcement learning from human feedback (RLHF), and constitutional AI techniques that encode behavioral constraints (Bai et al., 2022; Ouyang et al., 2022).
+The objective is to produce models that refuse harmful requests while remaining helpful.
+The tension between helpfulness and harmlessness creates a trade-off that adversaries can exploit (Askell et al., 2021).

 ### 2.2 Prompt Injection and Jailbreaking

-Wei et al. [5] provided a foundational taxonomy of jailbreak failure modes, showing safety training can be systematically bypassed through competing objectives and mismatched generalization.
-Zou et al. [7] showed universal adversarial suffixes transfer across models.
-Liu et al. [6] cataloged injection techniques specific to LLM-integrated applications.
+Wei et al. (2024) provide a foundational taxonomy of jailbreak failure modes, showing safety training can be systematically bypassed through competing objectives and mismatched generalization.
+Zou et al. (2023) demonstrate universal adversarial suffixes transfer across models.
+Liu et al. (2023) catalog injection techniques specific to LLM-integrated applications.

-Recent work focused on code-generation safeguards.
-Greshake et al. [11] demonstrated indirect prompt injection in coding assistants.
-Schulhoff et al. [8] organized a large-scale red-teaming competition revealing persistent vulnerabilities in instruction-hierarchy enforcement.
+Recent work has focused on code-generation safeguards.
+Greshake et al. (2023) demonstrate indirect prompt injection in coding assistants.
+Schulhoff et al. (2024) organized a large-scale red-teaming competition revealing persistent vulnerabilities in instruction-hierarchy enforcement.

 These studies share a limitation: they target API endpoints (GPT-4 API, Claude API), which may employ different safety filtering than web interfaces used by consumer and enterprise users.

 ### 2.3 MITRE ATLAS

-MITRE ATLAS (Adversarial Threat Landscape for AI Systems) [12] extends the ATT&CK framework to the AI domain.
+MITRE ATLAS (Adversarial Threat Landscape for AI Systems) extends the ATT&CK framework to the AI domain (MITRE, 2026).
 As of version 2026.05, ATLAS defines 16 tactics and over 100 techniques covering adversarial ML, LLM attacks, and AI supply chain compromise.
 AML.T0051 (LLM Prompt Injection) covers crafted prompts to manipulate LLM behavior, but does not distinguish between simple injection and systematic multi-strategy bypass campaigns.
 AML.T0005 (Execution) covers malicious code execution but not the pathway of LLM-synthesized exploit code.

 ### 2.4 Measurement Studies in AI Security

-Large-scale measurement studies are standard in security research [13, 14].
-In AI security, recent work has measured model extraction attacks [15], data leakage [16], and adversarial robustness [17].
+Large-scale measurement studies are standard in security research (Durumeric et al., 2013).
+In AI security, recent work has measured model extraction attacks (Tramer et al., 2016), training data leakage (Carlini et al., 2021), and adversarial robustness (Carlini and Wagner, 2017).
 No prior work has conducted systematic measurement of refusal boundary degradation across a structured exploit-by-strategy matrix against web-deployed LLMs.

 ## 3. Threat Model

-The adversary has these capabilities and constraints:
+We assume an adversary with the following capabilities and constraints:

 - **Goal:** Obtain functional exploit code from a web-deployed LLM without triggering refusal mechanisms.
 - **Access:** Interaction through the standard web interface (claude.ai), no API access, no fine-tuning capability, no access to model weights or training data.